garywill/BigSearch/src/README.md

 ## What's Next

-Maybe we (when? who?) can do something more:
+Maybe it can do something more:

+- Omnibox (??)
+- GUI to custom user engines, beside the custom engine JSON edit field
 - Browser (native) sidebar panel (before that need to change UI.
 Need responsive)
 - Desktop stanalone app, opening URL with user-assigned browser
 - Mobile native app (any idea?)